Outline for Faculty Recruiting

 - a search timetable,

-- a job advertisement,
+- text of the job advertisement,

-- an advertising budget,
+- an outreach, advertising plan and budget,

-- a description of the screening process, and
+- a description of the screening process,

 - a general format for the campus visits.

 Once the Dean's Office informs the search committee chair that Part I of the Faculty Search Report has been approved, the department may place its job ad and begin searching for the position.
 The job ad must be placed in one printed journal as well as the most appropriate web-based venues.
 A copy of that journal must be sent to the Dean's Office for verification.
 Since the full ad will automatically be posted on the college's employment website, it is permissible and indeed preferable to use abbreviated language in the web-based ads, referring potential candidates to the Pomona employment page.
-At this point the department should submit Search Budget Worksheet I [doc] .
+At this point the department should submit Search Budget Worksheet I [pdf] .

 Meeting with the Diversity Officer (September)